Bulova is one of the longest running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 First Radio Advertisement

-Two years later, 1928, Bulova launched the world’s first clock radio.
+Two years later, in 1928, Bulova launched the world’s first clock radio.

 First TV Commercial